TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 --------------------------------

-- Fix for issue #255: Issue 256 fixed: Parenthesis aren't translated (before dot, e.g. in return)
+- Fix for issue #256: Parenthesis aren't translated (before dot, e.g. in return)
 - Option -b (or --blind) added to shipment test.
 Running it with -c (or --clean) -b (or --blind) will not show anything, just clean repo of all generated files before commit.
 - Function globals () is now available to dynamically get and set module attribs, issue #251
 - Demo for cyclejs was added, also to the shipment test